‘Bold And The Beautiful’ Weekly Spoilers Video: Wyatt Promises Sally, ‘I’m All In’

 The Bold and the Beautiful spoilers video for the week of April 6 shows that Sally Spectra (Courtney Hope) will finally reveal all her cards.
 The redhead will even use her supposed terminal illness to get Wyatt Spencer (Darin Brooks) back.
-However, Florence Fulton (Katrina Bowden won’t let her get away with emotional blackmail and will try to get through to Wyatt.
+However, Florence Fulton (Katrina Bowden) won’t let her get away with emotional blackmail and will try to get through to Wyatt.

 Sally Plays On Wyatt’s Emotions

-“I need you, Wyatt,” Sally tells Wyatt in a touching moment.
+“I need you, Wyatt,” Sally will tell Wyatt in a touching moment.
 The spoilers video shows that they will be sitting in front of the fireplace.
 Sally will look particularly vulnerable as she tells Wyatt that she can’t do this alone.
 According to The Inquisitr, Wyatt will beg her to fight for her life.
 He wants her to seek alternative treatments and therapies so that she can extend her life.
 Sally will take advantage of the situation when Wyatt makes a hefty promise.

 “I’m all in, whatever you need.”